Organize your phone's home screen

 Everyone loves a comfortable and clean home - and that applies to your phone as well.
-No worries, you can customize and stylize your phone's Home screen by changing the screen orientation, and adding widgets, folders, or extra Home screens.
-It will make your phone more convenient and, most importantly, to make yourself feel at home.
+No worries, you can customize and stylize your phone's Home screen by changing the screen orientation, or adding widgets, folders, and extra Home screens.
+It will make your phone more organized and easy to navigate.

-Available screens and settings may vary by wireless service provider and software version.
+Note: Available screens and settings may vary by wireless service provider, software version, and phone model.

 When you're reading in Portrait mode, it might be hard to see small text.
 Don't squint, just make the screen Landscape, so it's easier to read.

 To change the display mode, open the Quick Settings panels by swiping down from the top of the screen.
 Make sure that Auto rotate is turned on.
 If it says Portrait, tap Portrait to change the phone to Auto rotate.
 This setting makes the screen automatically shift when you tilt your phone.

 You can also lock the screen in Landscape mode, if needed.
-Just turn your phone sideways and touch Auto rotate again in Quick Settings.
+Just turn your phone sideways and tap Auto rotate again in Quick Settings.
 The phone will now stay in Landscape.

 Note: Some phones are set to Portrait Only Mode by default.
-When this is enabled, the phone will not access Landscape mode, even when you rotate the screen.
-To change this, navigate to Settings and then search for and select Home screen.
-Touch the slider next to Portrait mode only to turn this feature off.
+This prevents the phone from activating Landscape mode, even when you rotate the screen.
+To change this, navigate to Settings, tap Display, and tap Home screen.
+Tap the switch next to Portrait mode only to turn this feature off.

 Widgets are like mini versions of apps.
-They display on your Home screen and when you touch them, they will activate or use an app's features.
-They're also like a super-powered shortcut.
+They appear on your Home screen and when you tap them, they will activate or use an app's feature.
+They're like a super-powered shortcut.

 Trying to find something in a messy home is really frustrating.
 Here are some examples you can follow to keep your Home screens neat and clean:

-You can remove unwanted apps from your Home screen by touching and holding your desired app.
-Then, touch Remove from Home to delete the shortcut.
-Or, you can touch Uninstall to remove the app from your phone entirely.
+You can remove unwanted apps from your Home screen by tapping and holding your desired app.
+Then, tap Remove from Home to delete the shortcut.
+Or, you can tap Uninstall to remove the app from your phone entirely.

 You can drag the Samsung Apps folder onto the Home screen to quickly access the Samsung apps you need.